 Instead of relying on public opinion and speculation, we wanted to get the facts straight and find out which neighborhoods in Buffalo are the best.
 If you’re in one of the places we’re about to highlight, odds are you know you’ve got it made.

-Read on to see how we determined the places around Buffalo that deserve a little bragging rights.
+Read on to see how we determined the places around Buffalo that deserve a little bragging rights or maybe you’re interested in the worst neighborhoods in Buffalo.

-How do you determine the best neighborhoods in Buffalo?
+How do you determine the top neighborhoods in Buffalo for 2018?

 Using crime, census, and extrapolated BLS data, we arrived at the following set of criteria: